rcqls/docker-red-gtk/Readme.md

 ## For Windows user

+### docker

+To test `red-gtk` with docker, you could try to adapt this using [x11docker](https://github.com/mviereck/x11docker)

+### Windows Subsystem for Linux (WSL)

-To test `red-gtk`, you could adapt this using [x11docker](https://github.com/mviereck/x11docker) but the best solution is maybe to consider [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+However, the best solution is maybe to consider [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+After installation, you have just to follow step by step the installation inside the `Dockerfile`.